C2SM/spack-c2sm/docs/CodeDevelopment.rst

 file.
 For more infos about environments in general read the `official spack docs <https://spack.readthedocs.io/en/latest/environments.html>`__.

-**Environment defined in ICON:**

 .. code-block:: bash
-  :caption: Environment defined in ICON
+  :caption: Example environment for ICON

   # This is a Spack Environment file.
   #